What You Should Know About Gum Disease in Dogs

 2. Difficulty Breathing

-As gum disease advances, especially if it is in the upper teeth, it can erode the bone between the oral and nasal cavity.
+As gum disease advances, especially if it is in the upper teeth, it can erode the bone between the oral and nasal cavities.
 Essentially, it slowly destroys the separation between your dog’s nose and mouth.
-This leads to chronic sneezing, nasal discharge, and more, which can all make it difficult for your dog to breath.
+This leads to chronic sneezing, nasal discharge, and more, which can all make it difficult for your dog to breathe.

 Brachycephalic dogs, which are dogs with short noses or flat faces like Pugs, Pekingese, Chihuahuas, and more, already tend to be sensitive and can have respiratory issues.
 For these dog breeds, advanced or untreated gum disease only makes it harder for them to breathe properly.